RubyMoney/money-rails/README.md

 ## Introduction

-This library provides integration of [money](http://github.com/Rubymoney/money) gem with Rails.
+This library provides integration of the [money](http://github.com/Rubymoney/money) gem with Rails.

 Use 'monetize' to specify which fields you want to be backed by Money objects and helpers provided by the [money](http://github.com/Rubymoney/money) gem.

-Currently, this library is in active development mode, so if you would like to have a new feature feel free to open a new issue [here](https://github.com/RubyMoney/money-rails/issues).
+Currently, this library is in active development mode, so if you would like to have a new feature, feel free to open a new issue [here](https://github.com/RubyMoney/money-rails/issues).
 You are also welcome to contribute to the project.